CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 ![](img/cache-DL.png)

+Note that the "mirror" on the left wall is partially diffuse, hence why it is affected by direct lighting.

 #### Performance impact

 Below is a graph showing the time required to render `cornellMirrors.txt` with 5000 samples and ray depth of 8, under three different settings: bare-bones, cache only enabled, and both direct lighting and cache enabled: